-Piedmont College is committed to creating and sustaining an education and working environment free of criminal offenses, hate crimes, weapons drug and liquor law violations, sexual violence, domestic violence, dating violence, and stalking.
-The safety and well-being of our campus community is a priority for the College.
-The College has appointed Police Chief Jim Andrews as the Clery Administrator.
+Piedmont University is committed to creating and sustaining an education and working environment free of criminal offenses, hate crimes, weapons drug and liquor law violations, sexual violence, domestic violence, dating violence, and stalking.
+The safety and well-being of our campus community is a priority for the University.
+The University has appointed Police Chief Jim Andrews as the Clery Administrator.

-The Annual Campus Security Report is prepared in accordance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act") and includes information on crime statistics, timely warning, emergency notification, crime log, emergency response and evacuation procedures.
-The crime and disciplinary referral statistics reflect incidents that have occurred within the Demorest and Athens academic campuses and those from municipal and/or county police for the public areas immediately adjacent to the campuses.
-In addition to these numbers, we include crime statistics for properties that are frequented by students and owned or controlled by Piedmont College but are not immediately adjacent to the college campus, such as the Piedmont Village.
+The Annual Campus Security Report is prepared in accordance to The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act") and includes information on crime statistics, timely warning, emergency notification, crime log, emergency response and evacuation procedures.
+The crime and disciplinary referral statistics reflect incidents that have occurred within the Demorest and Athens academic campuses, and those from municipal and/or county police for the public areas immediately adjacent to the campuses.
+In addition to these numbers, we include crime statistics for properties that are frequented by students, and owned or controlled by Piedmont University but are not immediately adjacent to the University campus, such as the Piedmont Village in Demorest and the Lillian E. Smith Center in Clayton, GA.